Skip to main content

 • Diatomaceous earth

-If you notice fleas in the litter box, there’s a good chance that they have already migrated throughout your home.
-But there is no reason to panic.
-At the first sign of fleas, it’s crucial to act fast.
-Use this guide to discover how to identify fleas and get rid of them.
+If you notice fleas in the litter box, there’s a good chance that they have already migrated throughout your home, too.
+But there is no reason to panic!
+At the first sign of fleas, acting fast can help you get rid if the pests just as quickly as they arrived.
+Use this guide to discover how to identify fleas and get rid of fleas in the litter box.

 How do fleas get into the litter box?
+It's easier than you think

-How to identify fleas on your cat
+How to identify fleas on your cat using a comb

-Fleas are black, brown, or reddish in color.
-They are tinier than a quarter of an inch long and can jump 50 times their body length.
-To check your cat for fleas, use a flea comb to separate your cat’s fur so you can see her skin.
-Look for small, dark dots on her skin.
+Look for small, dark dots on their skin.
 These could be fleas if they are moving or flea dirt (waste) if the specks don’t move.
-You should also check for flea bites and red, irritated skin; watch to see if your cat is itching, scratching, and chewing her skin.
-Even if you see only a few specks, the problem may still be serious: One female flea can lay up to 50 eggs a day.
-So, don’t underestimate the issue!
+You should also check for flea bites and red, irritated skin; watch to see if your cat is itching, scratching, and chewing their skin.
+Even if you see only a few specks, the problem may still be serious: One female flea can lay up to 50 eggs a day, so, don’t underestimate the issue!

 Gray tabby kitten scratching their neck